-Many factors affect the final installed cost of an elevator such as number of floors, type of elevator, door openings, cab size and any other options you may want.
+Many factors affect the final installed cost of an elevator such as number of floors, type of elevator, door openings, cab size, and any other options you may want.
 We wrote a blog post about how much a home elevator costs that may help you understand in more detail.
 The best way to know what your options are and the cost of each is to schedule a free consultation.
-Our knowledgeable associate will give you all the details to make an informed decision.
+One of our knowledgeable associates will give you all the details to make an informed decision.

 Q. What is a LU/LA elevator?

 This is a LU/LA elevator is commercial elevator designed for low-rise buildings with light to moderate traffic becoming ADA compliant.
 It stands for limited-use/limited-access.

 Q. What happens if I lose electricity while in the elevator?

-All our elevators come standard with an emergency battery back-up.
+All our home elevators come standard with an emergency battery back-up.